MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: And then you come back to it the next day and the excitement--

 KM: That can happen.
 Yeah.
-I just think--because what I want to do, I like to be inspired.
-So I think, “I’m not inspired right now so I’ll stop,” which is probably a mistake.
-If I had a deadline, I wouldn’t stop, but I think, “I’m getting a bit tired and something’s on the telly,” or something.
+I just think--because what I want to do, <span class="important">I like to be inspired.
+So I think, “I’m not inspired right now so I’ll stop,” which is probably a mistake.</span> If I had a deadline, I wouldn’t stop, but I think, “I’m getting a bit tired and something’s on the telly,” or something.
 So, I might stop and think, “I’ll pick it up and be really impressed by this tomorrow and I’ll know exactly what to do because I’ll be coming at it fresh.”
 And then I come at it and I think, “Eh, that’s not very good.”
 All the vision that was in my mind--I could hear the potential of it--is something that was at that point just an abstract imaginative thing.
 I’ve still got a lot, a lot to learn.

 GG: Do you feel pressure from deadlines to do stuff?
 Or are you just self-propelling?

 MK: I can take an inordinately long time to finish stuff.
 The most recent album, [*Scambot 2*](https://store.keneally.com/products/mike-keneally-scambot-2-special-limited-signed-edition-cd-plus-download), was years in the works.
-I was lucky to be in a situation where I was working at my friend’s home, who was also the guy in charge of the label, and he was saying, “Take the time you need to get this done correctly.”
-I just learned at a certain point to not be too judgmental about ideas that I was having.
+I was lucky to be in a situation where I was working at my friend’s home, who was also the guy in charge of the label, and he was saying, “Take the time you need to get this done correctly.” <span class="important">I just learned at a certain point to not be too judgmental about ideas that I was having.</span>

 KM: Yeah.

 MK: I’d put down an idea and there were several times during the course of that album, more than any that I’ve done, and I’d be listening to rough mixes driving home and I’m thinking, “That’s entirely valueless.
 There’s nothing there.”
-But I was listening to a single keyboard part without even a bassline or any kind of a vocal thing on top.
-I wasn’t trusting whatever the spark that made me think as I was putting my hands down on the keyboard.
+But I was listening to a single keyboard part without even a bassline or any kind of a vocal thing on top. <span class="important">I wasn’t trusting whatever the spark that made me think as I was putting my hands down on the keyboard.</span>

 GG: This is worth it.

 MK: This is a good thing to do.
-This is a worthwhile human pursuit.
-If I felt that at the moment that I had that inspiration, why should I doubt it the next day?
-Because anybody who hears that song will also be hearing it for the first time when they hear it.
+This is a worthwhile human pursuit. <span class="important">If I felt that at the moment that I had that inspiration, why should I doubt it the next day?</span> Because anybody who hears that song will also be hearing it for the first time when they hear it.
 Hopefully--

 MM: Could you not be too close to it to make a good objective judgment of what was good though?
 It’s interesting what you said there, Kerry, because I wasn’t in Gentle Giant for very long, but I can remember you rattling away on the piano the themes and tunes of Three Friends.
 I could see that and an album had to be made.
 We were going to go and tour it so there was a deadlines.

-But I talked with [John Weathers&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Weathers) down in Wales sometime later and you’ve made so much music and I can’t remember exactly what he said, but he was hugely complimentary of all our talents, Kerry.
-He said something to the effect of, “It was all good and Kerry just wanted it to be even better, so it had to be sort of taken away from him so it could be played.”
-Why should you have kept making it better and better and better and produced as much?
+But I talked with [John Weathers&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Weathers) down in Wales sometime later and you’ve made so much music and I can’t remember exactly what he said, but he was hugely complimentary of all your talents, Kerry.
+He said something to the effect of, <span class="important">“It was all good and Kerry just wanted it to be even better, so it had to be sort of taken away from him so it could be played.”</span> Why should you have kept making it better and better and better and produced as much?
 In the group environment, the agenda is, perhaps, a positive thing for finishing work maybe.
 I don’t know.

 KM: Yeah.